Showing posts with label Harry Whittington. Show all posts

 Hunt makes greater inroads when teaching Morgan.
 Morgan is, in today’s parlance, intellectually disabled and struggles with his lessons, but Morgan’s “body slave” Soapy (a.k.a.
 Sophocles) is a quick study.
 Ferrell is none too pleased, telling Hunter that he’s wasting his time and Ferrell’s money.
 “I won’t tolerate it.
 There is a law against teaching Negro slaves to read.
 The state legislature passed that law upon deliberation.
 In many ways it’s a good law,” Ferrell says.

 Not wanting to be sent back to Boston, the Yankee tutor acquiesces.
 Soapy is distraught, as there was one book (never named) that he wanted to continue reading.
 Hunter tells him not to worry.
 “Maybe I could lose it, Soapy.
 Somewhere you can find it.
 Only, you’ve got to be careful.
-If anybody finds you got it, they might fire me—but it’ll be much worse on you.”
+If anybody finds you got it, they might fire me—but it’ll be much worse for you.”

 But Hunter Campbell isn’t exactly a hero.
 When his employer extends the offer of a bed wench (“I’ve never believed it was healthy for a man—young or old—to be too long denied a sexual outlet”), Hunt balks, knowing the woman offered him would be forced to do so.
 But when he retires to his room and finds a nervous 15-year-old(!) slave girl, Sefina, waiting for him, Hunt takes full advantage, his principles no match against his blue balls.